OrchardCMS/OrchardDoc/docs/Documentation/Orchard-module-loader-and-dynamic-compilation.markdown

 As a composable CMS, Orchard has the ability to load an arbitrary set of modules (also known as "extensions") at run-time.
 One of the goals of the 0.5 release was to make the process of installing and updating modules as easy as possible.

-Orchard, as any ASP.NET MVC application, supports loading module compiled as assemblies using Visual Studio.
-Orchard also offers a customized module loading strategy which, for example, allows loading assemblies for modules without having to deploy them in the "~/bin" folder.
+Orchard, like any ASP.NET MVC application, supports loading modules compiled as assemblies using Visual Studio.
+Orchard also offers a customized module loading strategy which, for example, allows loading assemblies for modules without having to deploy them in the `~/bin` folder.

-In addition to that, Orchard supports (this is still somewhat experimental) the ability to dynamically compile modules deployed as source code only.
+In addition to that, Orchard supports the ability to dynamically compile modules deployed as source code only (this is still somewhat experimental).
 This is more flexible than deploying binaries, and enables some interesting scenarios such as "in place" code customization without having to use Visual Studio.
-This is somewhat similar to the ASP.NET "App_Code" directory, except Orchard supports multiple "logical folder" (typically one per module) independently.
+This is somewhat similar to the ASP.NET `App_Code` directory, except Orchard supports multiple "logical folders" (typically one per module) independently.

-The goal of this section is to describe at a technical level how Orchard load modules in the 0.5 release.
+The goal of this section is to describe at a technical level how Orchard loads modules in the 0.5 release.
 This feature is often referred to as "Orchard Dynamic Compilation", even though technically dynamic compilation is only involved in very specific cases.

 # High Level Overview

-When an Orchard application starts, the Orchard Framework (the ExtensionLoaderCoordinator class to be precise) needs to figure out what are the modules installed in the Web Site and activate them (typically by loading their assembly).
+When an Orchard application starts, the Orchard Framework (the `ExtensionLoaderCoordinator` class to be precise) needs to figure out what are the modules installed in the Web Site and activate them (typically by loading their assembly).

 At a high level, this process can be divided in 3 distinct phases:

-* Discovery: figure out what are the modules present in the web site
+* _Discovery_: figure out what are the modules present in the web site
-* Activation: figure out what strategy to use to "activate" (or load) each module
+* _Activation_: figure out what strategy to use to "activate" (or load) each module
-* References Resolution: figure out what are the assembly references needed to be activated for each module.
+* _References Resolution_: figure out what are the assembly references needed to be activated for each module.
 This phase is technically part of the "Activation" phase, but it is easier to think about the problem of reference resolution as a separate concern.

 Once modules are properly activated, they are further examined to detect and enable individual _features_, but this is a topic for another section.

 # Discovery

-The list of available extensions in an Orchard installation is built by searching various folders of the file system for "**module.txt**" and "**theme.txt**" files.
+The list of available extensions in an Orchard installation is built by searching various folders of the file system for `Module.txt` and `Theme.txt` files.
 The folders looked at by default are listed in the following sections.

-##  "~/Modules" Folder
+##  `~/Modules` Folder

-The "~/Modules" folder is intended to contain the vast majority of Orchard modules.
-The convention is that each module is stored in a sub-folder named "&lt;ModuleName&gt;" containing a single "module.txt" file.
-Packaging, distribution and sharing of modules is only supported for modules in the "~/Modules" folder.
+The `~/Modules` folder is intended to contain the vast majority of Orchard modules.
+The convention is that each module is stored in a sub-folder named `<ModuleName>` containing a single `Module.txt` file.
+Packaging, distribution and sharing of modules is only supported for modules in the `~/Modules` folder.

-##  "~/Core" Folder
+##  `~/Core` Folder

-The "~/Core" folder contains, by convention, modules defined in the "Orchard.Core" assembly.
-These modules are part of the "Core" Orchard system and are not intended to be modified as freely as modules in the "~/Modules" folder.
+The `~/Core` folder contains, by convention, modules defined in the `Orchard.Core` assembly.
+These modules are part of the "Core" Orchard system and are not intended to be modified as freely as modules in the `~/Modules` folder.

-##  "~/Themes" Folder
+##  `~/Themes` Folder

-The "~/Themes" folder is intended to contain Orchard Themes.
-Wrt to dynamic compilation, Themes are treated almost exactly the same as Modules, except that Themes don't have to have code (assembly in bin or .csproj file).
+The `~/Themes` folder is intended to contain Orchard Themes.
+With respect to dynamic compilation, Themes are treated almost exactly the same as Modules, except that Themes don't have to have code (assembly in `bin` or `.csproj` file).
 For the rest of this page, when we refer to "Module", it should be understand that the concept applies to "Theme" the same way.

 ## Custom Folders

-Orchard 1.10 introduced a new feature that allows the loading of extensions from custom-defined folders outside of the ones listed above by adding the `ExtensionLocations` service that is utilised by each extension loader (see the Loaders in the Activation section below).
+Orchard 1.10 introduced a new feature that allows the loading of extensions from custom-defined folders outside of the ones listed above by adding the `ExtensionLocations` service that is utilised by each extension loader (see the `Loaders` in the `Activation` section below).

-Additional extension folders can be configured by defining an AppSetting (e.g. by adding it to the root web.config file, which contains appropriate examples) with the `key` "Modules" and/or "Themes" with their respective `value` being e.g. "~/Modules.Custom" and/or "~/Themes.Custom".
+Additional extension folders can be configured by defining an `AppSetting` (e.g. by adding it to the root `web.config` file, which contains appropriate examples) with the key `Modules` and/or `Themes` with their respective `value` being e.g. `~/Modules.Custom` and/or `~/Themes.Custom`.

 ##  Example

-Here is an example of an Orchard installation which contains the following extensions: Common and Localization (Core modules), Orchard.Azure and Orchard.Caching (built-in modules), SafeMode and TheAdmin (built-in themes), MyModule1 and MyModule2 (custom modules), MyBaseTheme and MyTheme (custom themes).
+Here is an example of an Orchard installation which contains the following extensions: `Common` and `Localization` (`Core` modules), `Orchard.Azure` and `Orchard.Caching` (built-in modules), `SafeMode` and `TheAdmin` (built-in themes), `MyModule1` and `MyModule2` (custom modules), `MyBaseTheme` and `MyTheme` (custom themes).

     Root (Orchard.Web)
       Core
         Common
-          module.txt  <= "Common" module from "Core"
+          Module.txt  <= "Common" module from "Core"
         Localization
-          module.txt  <= "Localization" module from "Core"
+          Module.txt  <= "Localization" module from "Core"
       Modules
         Orchard.Azure
-          module.txt  <= "Orchard.Azure" module
+          Module.txt  <= "Orchard.Azure" module
         Orchard.Caching
-          module.txt  <= "Orchard.Caching" module
+          Module.txt  <= "Orchard.Caching" module
 	  Modules.Custom
 		MyModule1
-		  module.txt  <= "MyModule1" module
+		  Module.txt  <= "MyModule1" module
 		MyModule2
-		  module.txt  <= "MyModule2" module
+		  Module.txt  <= "MyModule2" module
       Themes
         SafeMode
-          theme.txt  <= "SafeMode" theme
+          Theme.txt  <= "SafeMode" theme
         TheAdmin
-          theme.txt  <= "TheAdmin" theme
+          Theme.txt  <= "TheAdmin" theme
 	  Themes.Custom
         MyBaseTheme
-          theme.txt  <= "MyBaseTheme" theme
+          Theme.txt  <= "MyBaseTheme" theme
         MyTheme
-          theme.txt  <= "MyTheme" theme
+          Theme.txt  <= "MyTheme" theme

 # Activation

-Once Orchard has collected all the "Module.txt" files from the discovery phase, Orchard uses distinct strategies (or "Module Loaders") to load these modules in memory.
-Internally, the act of "loading a module" is an activity that takes a "module.txt" file as input and returns a list of "System.Type" as output.
-Note that this is slightly more generic than simply returning a "System.Assembly", as it allows Orchard to support multiple modules per assembly.
-For example, the "Orchard.Core.dll" assembly currently contains about 10 modules.
+Once Orchard has collected all the `Module.txt` files from the discovery phase, Orchard uses distinct strategies (or "Module Loaders") to load these modules in memory.
+Internally, the act of "loading a module" is an activity that takes a `Module.txt` file as input and returns a list of `System.Type` as output.
+Note that this is slightly more generic than simply returning a `System.Assembly`, as it allows Orchard to support multiple modules per assembly.
+For example, the `Orchard.Core.dll` assembly currently contains about 10 modules.

 The Orchard framework currently implements the following loaders:

 ##  "Referenced Module" Loader

-This loader looks in in "~/bin" directory for a assembly name corresponding to the module name specified in "module.txt".
+This loader looks in `~/bin` directory for a assembly name corresponding to the module name specified in `Module.txt`.
 If the assembly exists, it is loaded and all its types are returned.
-This loader is useful when someone wants to deploy an Orchard web site where all modules are pre-compiled and stored in "~/bin", in a typical "asp.net web application" way.
+This loader is useful when someone wants to deploy an Orchard web site where all modules are pre-compiled and stored in `~/bin`, in a typical "asp.net web application" way.

 ##  "Core Module" Loader

-If "module.txt" indicates a module from the "~/Core" folder, the CoreExtensionLoader returns the types from the "Orchard.Core.&lt;moduleMame&gt;" namespace of the "Orchard.Core" assembly.
-"Orchard.Core" is a special assembly containing modules that are "core" to the system, i.e. offering basic functionality on top of the Orchard Framework.
+If `Module.txt` indicates a module from the `~/Core` folder, the CoreExtensionLoader returns the types from the `Orchard.Core.<ModuleName>` namespace of the `Orchard.Core` assembly. `Orchard.Core` is a special assembly containing modules that are "core" to the system, i.e. offering basic functionality on top of the Orchard Framework.

 ##  "Precompiled Module" Loader

-If "module.txt" indicates a module from the "~/Modules" folder, the PrecompiledExtensionLoader looks for an assembly named "&lt;ModuleName&gt;" in the "~/Modules/&lt;ModuleName&gt;/bin" folder.
-If the file exists, it's is copied to the `~/App_Data/Dependencies` folder, which is a special folder used by ASP.NET to look for additional assemblies outside of the traditional "~/bin" folder.
+If `Module.txt` indicates a module from the `~/Modules` folder, the `PrecompiledExtensionLoader` looks for an assembly named `<ModuleName>` in the `~/Modules/<ModuleName>/bin` folder.
+If the file exists, its is copied to the `~/App_Data/Dependencies` folder, which is a special folder used by ASP.NET to look for additional assemblies outside of the traditional `~/bin` folder.

 ##  "Dynamic Module" Loader

-If "module.txt" indicates a module from the "~/Modules" folder, the "Dynamic Module" loader looks for a file named "<ModuleName>.csproj" in the "~/Modules/&lt;ModuleName&gt;" folder.
-If the file exists, the loader will use the Orchard build manager for .csproj files to compile the file into an assembly and return all the types from that assembly.
+If `Module.txt` indicates a module from the `~/Modules` folder, the "Dynamic Module" loader looks for a file named `<ModuleName>.csproj` in the `~/Modules/<ModuleName>` folder.
+If the file exists, the loader will use the Orchard build manager for `.csproj` files to compile the file into an assembly and return all the types from that assembly.

-Note: This loader is the only one in the system performing what is often referred to as "dynamic compilation", and is indeed optional if modules have been pre-compiled.
+Note: This loader is the only one in the system performing what is often referred to as `dynamic compilation`, and is indeed optional if modules have been pre-compiled.

 ##  Loader Disambiguation

 Since there is potentially more than one loader able to load a given module, Orchard has to have a way to resolve the ambiguity, i.e. pick the "right" loader.
 Each loader has the ability to return a "date of last modification" for each module they can load.
 For a given module, if there are multiple candidate loaders, Orchard will pick the loader which returns the most "recent" date of last modification.

-For example, a given module can be distributed with both full source code (including .csproj file) **and** compiled into an assembly in its "bin" directory.
-The first time the module is loaded, Orchard will pick the loader for the assembly in "bin" since it's very likely the assembly was compiled after the last source code change was made.
-However, if any change was made to the source code afterward, the "Dynamic Module" loader will return the date of the most recently modified file (either the source file or csproj), and Orchard will pick that loader for the given module.
+For example, a given module can be distributed with both full source code (including `.csproj` file) **and** compiled into an assembly in its `bin` directory.
+The first time the module is loaded, Orchard will pick the loader for the assembly in `bin` since it's very likely the assembly was compiled after the last source code change was made.
+However, if any change was made to the source code afterward, the "Dynamic Module" loader will return the date of the most recently modified file (either the source file or `.csproj`), and Orchard will pick that loader for the given module.

 Note that the "Core Module" loader is never ambiguous, because there is only one way to load these modules.
-The ambiguity can only arise for modules in the "~/Modules" directory.
+The ambiguity can only arise for modules in the `~/Modules` directory.

 ##  Example